 These examples of cases are illustrative only and reference to these cases must not be considered as a guarantee, warranty, or predicted outcome of any other legal matter, regardless of any similarities:

 Santander v.
 Caris Med Surg, LLC; Cary Rupert, individually, No. CAAP-15-0000078 (Hawaii App.
-August 31, 2017) (Hawaii Intermediate Court of Appeals affirms lower court decision and holds that Defendants, represented by Jeffrey S. Harris, Esq., failed to meet their initial burden of establishing that an arbitration agreement exists, which Plaintiff, represented by Amaguin Law, argued in briefing constitutes incompetence).
+August 31, 2017) (in pregnancy discrimination case Hawaii Intermediate Court of Appeals affirms lower court decision and holds that Defendants, represented by Jeffrey S. Harris, Esq., failed to meet their initial burden of establishing that an arbitration agreement exists, which Plaintiff, represented by Amaguin Law, argued in briefing constitutes incompetence).

 Assaturian v.
 Hertz Corp., 2014 U.S. Dist.
 LEXIS 122213 (D.Hawaii, Sept.
 2, 2014) (represented Plaintiff in disability discrimination and failure to reasonably accommodate case.
 In successfully opposing Defendant's Motion for Summary Judgment, the Court ruled that whether the employer engaged in interactive process involving service dog was a jury issue and therefore sent the case to trial).

 Wigent v.
 Science Applications International Corp., 19 F.Supp.3d 1012 (D.Hawaii 2014) (successfully opposed Defendant's Motion for Summary Judgment on marital discrimination and unlawful retaliation claims.
 The Court ordered the case to trial).

 Hotel Employees & Restaurant Emp.
 Union v.
 Honolulu Country Club, 100 F.Supp.2d 1254 (D.Hawaii 1999) (represented Defendant country club and obtained summary judgment for Defendant affirming arbitrator's decision in favor of country club).